juancarlosjr97/codespaces-git-playground/README.md

 ## Creating a repository from a template

-Follow this [guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) to create a repository from this template.
+Follow this [guide][3] to create a repository from this template.

 After creating a project from this template, navigate to the README.md file and switch to code view.
-Then update the [line 29](#codespace-quickstart-using-template) by replacing `juancarlosjr97/codespaces-git-playground` with the path of the project created.
+Then update the [line 29][4] by replacing `juancarlosjr97/codespaces-git-playground` with the path of the project created.
 It will be a combination of the GitHub username joined with the name of the GitHub repository as `${GITHUB_USERNAME}/${GITHUB_REPOSITORY}`.

 ## Developing in Codespace

 When a Codespace is created it comes with Git automatically authenticated with the credentials of the associated GitHub account.
-Additionally it comes with basic tools such as `python` ready to start development.
-For more information, read the official [GitHub Documentation](https://docs.github.com/en/codespaces/developing-in-a-codespace/developing-in-a-codespace).
+Additionally, it comes with basic tools such as `python` ready to start development.
+For more information, read the official [GitHub Documentation][5].

 ## Git Exercise from Codespaces

 ### Git and Python Version

 After you have the Codespace up and running, run the following code from the terminal.
-Ensure you use capital V for the python version command:
+Ensure you use capital V for the Python version command:

 ```bash
 git -v